 Xeljanz Lawyers Review Cases Nationwide

-Xeljanz (tofacitinib) is the first member of a new class of drugs, which has been approved for treatment of rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
-However, it now appears that the drug maker failed to adequately warn about the increased the risk of dangerous and potentially life-threatening blood clots in the lungs and other injuries.
+Xeljanz (tofacitinib) was introduced in 2012, as the first member of a new class of drugs for treatment of rheumatoid arthritis, psoriatic arthritis and ulcerative colitis.
+However, it now appears that the drug maker failed to adequately research the potential Xeljanz side effects, and failed to warn about serious risks that users may have avoided by taking other medications.

-The Xeljanz lawyers at Saiontz & Kirk, P.A. provide free consultations and claim evaluations to help individuals and families determine whether financial compensation may be available.
-All cases are pursued on a contingency fee basis, which means that there are never any out-of-pocket costs to hire a lawyer, and our attorneys only receive a fee or expenses if a settlement or recovery is obtained.
+All cases are pursued by the lawyers at Saiontz & Kirk, P.A. on a contingency fee basis, which means that there are never any out-of-pocket costs to hire our law firm, and we only receive an attorney fee or expenses if a Xeljanz settlement is obtained for your injury.

 To learn more and find out whether you or a loved one may have a Xeljanz case, call 1-800-522-0102 or request a free case review.